tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/threading_and_queues.md

 Queues, such as @{tf.FIFOQueue}
 and @{tf.RandomShuffleQueue},
-are important TensorFlow objects for computing tensors asynchronously in a graph.
+are important TensorFlow objects that aid in computing tensors asynchronously in a graph.

-For example, a typical input architecture is to use a `RandomShuffleQueue` to prepare inputs for training a model:
+For example, a typical input pipeline uses a `RandomShuffleQueue` to prepare inputs for training a model:

-* Multiple threads prepare training examples and push them in the queue.
+* Multiple threads prepare training examples and enqueue them in the queue.
 * A training thread executes a training op that dequeues mini-batches from the queue